 - This drought-tolerant plant does not need a lot of water.

-- Water thoroughly while Cylindrica is growing and allow the potting mix to almost dry out before watering again.
+- Water thoroughly while Cylindrica is growing and allow the potting mixture to almost dry out before watering again.

 - Once a plant becomes established, you can wait even longer before watering.

 - Once every other week should be sufficient.

 - Be careful to not overwater as it can cause root rot and leaves to turn yellow.

 - and getting too much water on the leaves can also cause them to stop growing.